Patient Advocates

 Gold Ribbon Network

-providing support to improve Quality of Life of pediatric cancer patients after their treatments, providing aid to studies for improving therapeutic ratio of pediatric cancer, and providing information on pediatric cancer and raising awareness of the disease.
+For the purpose of contributing to the creation of a society where children with cancer can live safely and with smiles on their faces.
+We have three pillars of activities; providing support to improve Quality of Life of pediatric cancer patients after their treatments, providing aid to studies for improving therapeutic ratio of pediatric cancer, and providing information on pediatric cancer and raising awareness of the disease.
+We support patients, as well as post treatment patients and their families to guide them through continual education and obtain employment as they grow into an adult.

 Research Groups